 - a.
-1-4 family owner-occupied real estate loans include fixed and adjustable-rate first and juniorlien mortgage loans with the underlying 1-4 family owner-occupied residential property securing the loan.
+1-4 family owner-occupied real estate loans include fixed and adjustable-rate first and junior-lien mortgage loans with the underlying 1-4 family owner-occupied residential property securing the loan.
 Risk exposure is mitigated somewhat through the evaluation of the credit worthiness of the borrower, including credit scores and debt-to-income ratios, and limits on the loan-to-value ratios. - b.
 Home equity term loans and lines of credit represent a slightly higher risk than 1-4 family first liens, as these loans can be first or second liens on 1-4 family owner occupied residential property, but there are loan-to-value limits on the value of the real estate taken as collateral.
-The credit worthiness of the borrower is considered including credit scores and debt-to-income ratios. - c.
-Non-owner occupied 1-4 family residential loans are dependent on the borrower's ability to generate a sufficient level of occupancy to produce rental income that exceeds debt service requirements and operating expenses.
-Lower occupancy or lease rates may result in a reduction in cash flows, which may affect the ability of the borrower to meet debt service requirements, and may result in lower collateral values, which represents a higher inherent risk than owner-occupied 1-4 family residential loans.
+The credit worthiness of the borrower is considered including credit scores and debt-to-income ratios.